ConstruTech-UPC/BuildSphere-front-end/README.md

-# FeatureInventory
+# BuildSphere

+This project was develop by the team of ConstruTech.
+The main goal of this project is to made a platform where the users can manage projects of construction efficiently.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.6.

 ## Development server